meitalbensinai/AlgoTrainingNoSol/Algo - Research Questions/README.md

 # Research Questions

-Choose 3 types of problems from the following list:
+Choose one non-trivail problems from the next topics:

 1. Computational Geometry

-2. Graph Problems: Polynomial-Time

-3. Combinatorial Problems

-4. Graph Problems: Hard Problems
+2. Theoretical Graph Problems

-For each type - look for a problem of your choosing in ADM algorithms catalog.
+3. SNA (focus on graphical network analysis topics)

 For that problem, prepare a research report answering the next questions:

 * What is the input? what is the output? summarize the problem.

-* Research the topic and explain 3 different solutions to the problem:
+* Research the topic and explain different solutions to the problem:

   Compare memory, running time, accuracy...

   Compare different modelings.

-* Research different python libraries used in the civil world to solve those.
+* Research different python libraries used to solve this problem

+* Solve a toy example if time allows.

-* Include reference to articles and discuss your findings
+* Include reference to articles / books

+* You may use the relevant books in the sources

+Now present your findings to the team -

+* 30-minutes presentation

+* Present the topic / problem

+* Motivation for the chosen solution

+* Keep it clean and coherent